hujhax/austin-improv-wiki/Troupes/Ball&Chain.md

 It's just so crazy it works - that's the magic of Ball & Chain (real-life married couple Ruby Willmann and Troy A. Miller).</blockquote>

 ### "What's Your Deal?"
-Their answer to the "What's Your Deal?" question on a 2013 application to perform at [[The Hideout Theatre]]:<blockquote>Our deal is that we're really a couple - yeah, not a novelty in improv - but we're taking our real-life age difference to the extreme, by playing our onstage personas as a couple consisting of individuals from two different time periods, spanning nearly 85 years.</blockquote>
+Their answer to the "What's Your Deal?" question on a 2013 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>Our deal is that we're really a couple - yeah, not a novelty in improv - but we're taking our real-life age difference to the extreme, by playing our onstage personas as a couple consisting of individuals from two different time periods, spanning nearly 85 years.</blockquote>

 ## Media
 ### Photos